 1932 Fred Astaire has his final Broadway opening night in Cole Porter's Gay Divorce, which bows at the Ethel Barrymore Theatre and lasts 248 performances.
-When it is filmed, the Hollywood Hayes Office rules that divorce can not be gay (as in cheerful)... so the title is changed to "Gay Divorcee".
+When it is filmed, the Hollywood Hayes Office rules that divorce can not be gay (as in cheerful)... so the title is changed to Gay Divorcee.

 1939 Swingin' the Dream, with a cast including Louis Armstrong, Moms Mabley, and Butterfly McQueen opens at the Center Theatre in New York.
 Erik Charell directs his and Gilbert Seldes' musical, a swing version of William Shakespeare's A Midsummer Night's Dream.
 Among its more fanciful elements are sets based on Walt Disney cartoons.

-1945, Strange Fruit blossoms under the direction of Jose Ferrer.
+1945 Strange Fruit blossoms under the direction of José Ferrer.
 Lillian Smith adapts her own novel, with help from her sister.
-The cast at the Royale Theatre includes Eugenia Rawls, Murray Hamilton and Ralph Meeker.
+The cast at the Royale Theatre includes Eugenia Rawls, Murray Hamilton, and Ralph Meeker.

 1956 Bells Are Ringing, starring Judy Holliday and Sydney Chaplin, opens at the Shubert Theatre.
 This production is also rung by the likes of Betty Comden and Adolph Green supplying the book, Jule Styne the score, Bob Fosse the choreography, and Jerome Robbins pulling the strings.
-It will run 924 performances.
+It runs 924 performances.

 2001 Tom Jones and Harvey Schmidt's musical Roadside opens at York Theatre Company.
-They briefly have two musicals on New York stages: Both Roadside and their long-running phenomenon The Fantasticks will close within weeks of each other in early 2002.
+They briefly have two musicals on New York stages: Both Roadside and their long-running phenomenon The Fantasticks close within weeks of each other in early 2002.

 2012 Norbert Leo Butz and Katie Holmes co-star in the Broadway premiere of Theresa Rebeck's dark comedy Dead Accounts, opening at the Music Box Theatre.
 Jack O'Brien directs the play about an Ohio family whose prodigal son returns flush with money and secrets.
-The cast also includes Judy Greer, Josh Hamilton and Jayne Houdyshell.
+The cast also includes Judy Greer, Josh Hamilton, and Jayne Houdyshell.

 More of Today's Birthdays: Louisa May Alcott 1832.
 Trixie Friganza 1870.
 Chester Erskin 1905.
 Ann Corio 1914.
 Raoul Pène Du Bois 1909.
 Michael Kermoyan 1921.
 Frank Galati 1943.
 Hinton Battle 1956.
-Frank Wildhorn 1958.
 Jackie Hoffman 1960.